Stepan Sukhorenko: Early life

 Sukhorenko was born on 27 January 1957 in Zdudichi (Svyetlahorsk district), which was part of the Byelorussian SSR at the time of his birth.
 He first studied at the Svetlogorsk Technical School No 50 in the Gomel region before attending the Belarusian State Technological University, where he graduated from in 1980.
 After graduating, he worked as a foreman, shift supervisor, and deputy head of the workshop of the Minsk Plant of the company Минскстройматериалы (Minsk Construction Materials).

 In 1984 he entered into the forces of the KGB of the BSSR.
 He then entered the Academy of Higher Courses of the KGB of the USSR, where he graduated in 1985.
 After that, he worked for the KGB of the BSSR in the Minsk region from 1985 to 1989.
-In 1989 he was appointed deputy and then eventually head of the Barysaw city department in the Minsk region of the KGB of the BSSR, which after the fall of the Soviet Union simply became the Belarussian KGB.
+In 1989 he was appointed deputy and then eventually head of the Barysaw city department in the Minsk region of the KGB of the BSSR, which after the fall of the Soviet Union simply became the Belarusian KGB.
 He then became an employee of the KGB Inspectorate of the Republic of Belarus in 1993, where he did for a year.
 From 1994 to 1997 he was an employee of the apparatus of the Security Council of the Republic of Belarus.
 During this time, in 1996, he graduated from the Academy of Public Administration in absentia.

 On 5 November 1997 he was appointed Deputy Chairman of the Belarusian KGB.
 His position was to officially oversee the fight against organized crime and corruption.
 He then took on the position of head of the department of the KGB in Minsk and in the Minsk region from 25 August 1998.
 On 23 February 2000, when he was then a colonel, he was promoted to the rank of major general by presidential decree.
 On 17 October 2000 he was appointed First Deputy Chairman of the Belarusian KGB, which is the immediate successor to the chairman.
 It was alleged that during his time as First Deputy Chairman Sukhorenko was entrusted with the supervision of the candidates of the 2001 Belarusian presidential election, including anti-Lukashenko candidate Mikhail Marynich.
 In November 2001 he gained the nickname "Rybak" due him helping shut down the profitable Belvillesden company, which produced fresh-frozen fish for attempting to form a monopoly.
 During this time, he also supervised the arms trade of Belarus, although he was accused of conducting trade with countries such as Algeria, Angola, and Sudan during wars.